Eguzelyel/Seeker/README.md

 __Method:__

 We compare patient surveys for their habits versus their telomere lenght of their leukocytes.
+We have three approaches to the problem.
+1- Mathematical Approach:
+2- Statistical Approach:
-We built multiple ML models, and decided to use a fully connected neural network in order to make the predictions.
+3- Machine Learning: We built multiple ML models, and decided to use a fully connected neural network in order to make the predictions.

 __DISCLAIMER:__